GBKS/opendesign.guide/content/5-design-process.md

 ## Conducting User Research

 One advantage of open source projects is direct access to your user community.
 However, it's important to understand the distinction between different types of users you'll encounter.
+In your project, you might have a mix of users:

+- Beginners who are new to the software
+- Regular users who use it often
+- Power users who push the software to its limits
+- Contributors who help develop the software
+- Maintainers who provide continuity to the project

+Each group has different needs and expectations.
+Your job is to make the software work well for all of them.
+Often, it is best to focus on one group at a time.

+### Personas

+When you dig into a group, it can be helpful to create user stories and personas.
+Here is an example of what a useful persona for a regular user might look like.

+> _Meet Maria, a computational biology researcher at a university.
+She uses open source software daily for data analysis, and she's comfortable with the command line and basic programming.
+What makes Maria's needs unique isn't just her technical skills – it's the context in which she works._

+> _She needs reproducible workflows because her research must be verifiable.
+She relies heavily on documentation because she often needs to share her processes with colleagues.
+And while she's technically skilled, she still gets frustrated by version compatibility issues that interrupt her work._

+This level of detail, based on real user research, helps us make better design decisions.
+We know that for users like Maria, detailed documentation might be more valuable than a simplified interface, and clear version information might be more important than a polished look.

 ### Contributors vs End Users